| Funding programmes | Graduate Center for Postdocs

 Networking, further qualification, allocation of a position

-Every two years
+Every 2 years

-max.
+Max.
 4 years

 We support qualified young academics in their independent research pursuits.